 In our analysis, we re-solved LAC and allowed it the option of decommitting the units of interest for each case study.
-We observed that in some of our case studies, alternative units were dispatched to higher schedules, and additional units were committed that did not have a dayahead schedule in the initial base case.
+We observed that in some of our case studies, alternative units were dispatched to higher schedules, and additional units were committed that did not have a day-ahead schedule in the initial base case.
 The LAC model also recalculated shadow prices and LMPs in our case studies.
 The largest observed LMP change occurred in Case Study 2, where average LAC LMPs at the study units increased from -\$820 to \$35 as congestion on the constraint was eliminated.

-Figure A78: LAC Decommitment Case Study Savings
+Figure A83: LAC Decommitment Case Study Savings

-We calculated savings in generator production costs, constraint violation costs, excess congestion fund (ECF) costs, and DAMAP costs in each case study.
-Figure A78 illustrates the production cost savings in the violet bars, the violation cost savings in the maroon bars, the DAMAP savings in the green bars, and ECF savings in the light blue bar.
+We calculated production cost savings, constraint violation costs, excess congestion fund (ECF) costs, and DAMAP costs in each case study.
+Figure A83 illustrates the production cost savings in the violet bars, the violation cost savings in the maroon bars, the DAMAP savings in the green bars, and ECF savings in the light blue bar.
 We calculated the production cost savings based on offer data and the dispatch MWs from LAC.
 Production costs include both hourly production costs and start-up costs, which were calculated for units that were turned on in LAC for both the base case and test case.
-The LAC solution for Case Study 4 dispatched units that had higher incremental energy costs up as a substitute for the two units that were decommitted, which led to a production cost increase.
+The LAC solution for Case Study 4 dispatched up units that had higher incremental energy costs as a substitute for the two units that were decommitted.